 The stone records:

-when your friends,
+comfort Christians when your friends,

-better being never
+better being never ends,

-Why inconsolable as
+inconsolable as those

 no hope is given?

 the messenger of peace,

-And calls the soul to
+calls the soul to Heaven.”

-(This is the 53rd
+the 53rd Paraphrase).

 One of the daughters, Marion Flora, died on May 23,

 1873, aged only 29.
 She was the wife of James Chapman, father

-L. Brown and Co.
-He died not long ago in Toowoomba, and his first wife died on
+firm of D. L. Brown and Co.
+He died not long ago in Toowoomba,

-April 29, 1869, aged 33, at “Langlee Bank,” Bowen Bridge Road.
+“Langlee Bank,” Bowen Bridge Road.
 The stone says: